 A serious traffic violation tends to involve willful disregard for public safety, death, serious bodily injury, damage to property and multiple minor traffic violations.
-Traffic fines in New York and other costs associated will depend on various factors, such as the: type of violation, number of points on the driving record, the court handling the case, county the ticket was given.
-Expect the fees, the offenders might also complete the traffic school or a defensive driving course.
+Traffic fines in New York and other costs associated will depend on various factors, such as the type of violation and the number of points on the driving record.
+Other factors may include the court handling the case and the county the ticket was given.
+In addition to the fees, offenders might also be required to complete traffic school or a defensive driving course.

 New York Conviction Records